SP-VLA: A Joint Model Scheduling and Token Pruning Approach for VLA Model Acceleration: Experimental Results

 \subsection{Main Results}

-Table. \ref{tab:main result} reports the main results of \sysname.
-Due to the absence of directly comparable methods, we adopt representative token compression techniques from the general-purpose multimodal model LLaVA as baselines.
-First of all, \sysname~achieves the best performance in the LIBERO environment.
-It consistently delivers a 1.35$\times$ speedup without any degradation in task accuracy.
-Furthermore, by allowing a slight 3\% drop in accuracy, \sysname~can achieve up to a 1.5$\times$ improvement in inference speed.
-Moreover, the VLA model is highly sensitive to spatial information.
-Disrupting token order or retaining too few tokens severely impairs spatial perception, often causing task failure, especially with generic token compression methods that frequently lead to performance collapse.
-To mitigate this, we enhance the baseline by reordering tokens and incorporating additional position tokens, denoted as "+R" and "+S" in the table.
-However, these approaches still perform poorly and suffer from significant performance degradation.
-For example, after fixing the relative positions of the tokens and adding explicit positional information, FastVLM \cite{fastvlm} achieves the best performance with only a drop of 10\%, while VisionZip \cite{vis-zip} suffers significant degradation of 40\%.
-Since PruMerge \cite{prumege} supplements spatial information via average sampling, we did not further refine this method.
-However, its performance collapsed drastically, indicating that object contour information is crucial.
+Table \ref{tab:main result} and \ref{tab:main result 2} report the main results of \sysname. \sysname~achieves the best results in LIBERO, consistently delivering a 1.35$\times$ speedup without accuracy loss, and up to 1.5$\times$ faster inference with a slight 3\% accuracy drop.
+In SimplerEnv tasks, it further achieves a 2$\times$ speedup with improved performance, indicating a degree of error-correction capability.
+Notably, on the Visual Aggregation Drawer task, \sysname~improves performance by about 27\% while achieving a 1.8$\times$ speedup, demonstrating clear error-correction capability.
+Besides, the VLA model is highly sensitive to spatial information: disrupting token order or retaining too few tokens severely impairs perception, often leading to task failure, particularly with generic compression methods.
+To address this, we reorder tokens and add position tokens (‘+R’ and ‘+S’), but these approaches still perform poorly with substantial performance degradation.
+Even after supplementing positional information and preserving token order, FoPru \citep{fopru} and VisionZip \citep{vis-zip} still suffer from substantial performance degradation with limited speedup.
 These results demonstrate that \sysname~ effectively identifies both temporal and spatial redundancies in VLA models, and accelerates the inference process through joint model scheduling and token pruning, while preserving the model’s spatial perception capabilities and overall performance.
 This confirms the significant effectiveness of our approach in accelerating VLA inference.